Temperature dependence of quantum oscillations from non-parabolic dispersions: Supplementary Note 4: Distinguishing between 3D Dirac points and nodal lines in LaRhIn

 \la{sec:pointvslines_larhin}

-Here we address if the $7$T Dirac-type orbit of LaRhIn$_5$ encircles a 3D Dirac point or links with a nodal line.
+Here we address if the $7$ T Dirac-type orbit of LaRhIn$_5$ encircles a 3D Dirac point or links with a nodal line, a discussion of interest for the specific physics of this compound.
 The nodal-line scenario was proposed by Mikitik and Sharlai\cite{La115_Miktik_PRL} based on a speculation that the spin-orbit interaction is weak, but we will instead argue for a Dirac point that is stabilized by the four-fold rotational symmetry of LaRhIn$_5$.
 Here we demonstrate that the spin-orbit-induced energy splitting of the nodal line is at least comparable in magnitude to the Fermi energy $E_F$ measured from the nodal degeneracy; based on arguments presented in \s{sec:distinguishpointline}, this rules out the nodal-line scenario.

-We have previously determined from our high-temperature oscillation analysis that $|E_F|=\partial E/\partial \log m_c \approx 24$ meV, based on the interpretation of a Dirac-type pocket.
+We have previously determined from our high-temperature oscillation analysis that $|E_F|=|\partial E/\partial \log m_c| \approx 24$ meV, based on the interpretation of a Dirac-type pocket.
 All that remains is to show that $E_{soc}$ is at least comparable to 24 meV, and indeed our first-principles estimate for $E_{soc}$ gives a value ranging from $20-100$ meV, as described in \s{sec:bandstructurecal} below.
 To further support the Dirac-point scenario, we describe a possible $\bk \cdot \bp$ model in \s{sec:kdotpdirac}.